 Nanodiamond Manipulation – Pick and Place technique

-Nanodiamond manipulation was performed by the “pick and place” technique, which allows us to transfer, with the help of nanomanipulators, a nanodiamond that was oxidized (heated at 450 oC) and well-prepared on a separate substrate (i.e. with good optical properties) to the sample containing the nanoantenna structures (schematic in Fig. 5).
-A nanomanipulator with a tungsten tip (radius of curvature = 100 nm sharpened by a focused ion beam) is incorporated inside an SEM, which allows us to visualize and manipulate the nanodiamonds at the same time.
-The two samples; 100 nm nanodiamonds on Iridium substrate, and the gold nanoantenna samples, are placed inside the SEM.
-The tip is approached to the surface and gets in contact with the desired pre-characterized nanodiamond.
-This was done on the nanodiamond that was characterized in section 2, and corresponding to the intrinsic PL spectrum given Fig.2.
-Counting on the Van der Waals forces between the tip and the nanodiamond, the latter successfully sticks to the tip, as seen in Fig. 6a.
+After the a nanodiamond was pre-selected according to the procedure outlined in Sec.
+II, we used the “pick and place” technique to transfer nanodiamonds, with the help of a nanomanipulator .to the sample containing the nanoantenna structures (schematic in Fig. 5).
+A nanomanipulator with a tungsten tip (radius of curvature = 100 nm, sharpened by a focused ion beam) is incorporated inside an SEM, which allows us to visualize and manipulate the nanodiamonds at the same time.
+The two samples, i.e. nanodiamonds on the substrate and the gold nanoantenna samples, are placed inside the SEM.
+The tip is approached to the surface and gets in contact with the desired pre-characterized nanodiamond registered to the markers on the substrate.
+This procedure was performed for the nanodiamond characterized in section 2 (with PL spectrum as given in Fig.2).
+Due to Van der Waals forces between the tip and the nanodiamond, the latter successfully sticks to the tip, as seen in Fig. 6a.
 The tip is then moved to the second sample and carefully approached to the gap of the target nanoantenna.
-When the nanodiamond touches the surface, and also due to the existing Van der Waals forces, it gets of the tip and lies precisely in the gap, as demonstrated in Fig. 6b (the nanodiamond is the black dot in the gap).
+When the nanodiamond touches the surface, and also due to the existing Van der Waals forces, it gets off the tip and lies precisely in the gap, as demonstrated in Fig. 6b (the nanodiamond is the black dot in the gap).